 5 Reasons Why Arts Education Is Important For EVERYONE

 “Ya gotta have art!”
-That was the slogan for the Detroit Institute of Arts back in the 1970s (forever immortalized by this joyfully catchy commercial), but the sentiment has never been truer.
+That was the slogan for the Detroit Institute of Arts back in the 1970s (forever immortalized by this joyfully catchy commercial), but the sentiment regarding arts education has never been truer.

-You do need art.
+You do need art education.
 We all do, and not just for high-brow reasons.

 Over the past few decades, there has been a growing movement in public education and government circles to cut funding to the arts.

 However, if you actually take the time to look at the data available, you’ll find the arts have a very tangible, measurable, and essential impact on our lives.
 It doesn’t matter if you’re an elementary school student or if you haven’t been in school for decades—the arts enrich all of us, sometimes in ways we’d never suspect.

 Here are five BIG reasons why art and arts education are more important now than ever

 You’ve probably heard that arts education is beneficial to students, but did you know that it benefits all students, even the ones who aren’t particularly artsy?

 The work of advocacy organizations like Park West Foundation and Turnaround Arts—programs that specialize in bringing the arts to underperforming schools—has proven that both right- and left-brained kids really do benefit from arts education.

 A two-year study revealed that students who participated in programs like Turnaround witnessed an overall 22.5 percent increase in math scores and 12.6 percent improvement in reading scores.
 If that wasn’t enough, there is further evidence that schools with arts programs do better on standardized test scores as well.

 The National Endowment for the Arts recently released research from the University of Michigan, which notes that: “Older adults who both created art and attended arts events reported higher cognitive functioning and lower rates of both hypertension and limitations to their physical functioning than did adults who neither created nor attended art.”